 Bachelor of Science in Agriculture, Food, and Environment

-The College of Agriculture, Food Science, and Sustainable Systems will offer a baccalaureate degree program in Agriculture, Food, and Environment (AFE) with four individual Options in Agricultural, Food, Environmental, and Aquaculture Systems to allow training of graduates in these growth areas in the U.S. economy.
+College of Agriculture, Communities, and the Environment will offer a baccalaureate degree program in Agriculture, Food, and Environment (AFE) with four individual Options in Agricultural, Food, Environmental, and Aquaculture Systems to allow training of graduates in these growth areas in the U.S. economy.

 Using an interdisciplinary approach, students from diverse backgrounds will develop a broad understanding of relationships between agricultural and aquaculture systems, food safety, and the environment.